Privately funded offices

 Any Commonwealth-owned furniture or equipment must be returned to the Commonwealth electorate office when:

-- requested by Ministerial and Parliamentary Services or the Department of Parliamentary Services for stocktake, service, repair or scheduled replacement;
+- requested by MaPS or the Department of Parliamentary Services for stocktake, service, repair or scheduled replacement

-- if the agreement of the Minister is revoked.
+- if the determination of the Minister is revoked.